Robert Stemmler: The “Unwilling Prince of Pinot”

 has a rainbow of flavors.
 When it is young, it has flavors of cherries, red berries, and a smell of rose petals.
 As

-it develops, it takes on an earthiness, like mushrooms, and the rose petal aroma becomes more soft, more like
+it develops, it takes on an earthiness, like mushrooms, and the rose petal aroma becomes softer, more like

 dried roses, with warmth and richness of fine kid gloves.”